 Jamie Walton was born in Germany before moving back to the UK at an early age.
-Noted for his rich, powerful sound with purity of tone and emotionally engaging performances he was one of the great teacher William Pleeth's last students, who said of him: "He is a cellist of outstanding performance ability.
-Combining warmth of tone with a technical command that reaches dazzling proportions, he leaves little doubt as to the success that lies ahead of him - he is a musician of great integrity whose performance gives great pleasure."
-He has subsequently been compared by some reviewers to the great cellists of the past with his distinctive sound and clean interpretations marking him out as a true individualist.
-Jamie plays on a Guarneri instrument dated 1712 and has already appeared throughout much of Europe, the USA, New Zealand, Australia and the UK playing concertos, recitals and giving broadcasts in some of the world's most eminent venues.
+Noted for his rich, powerful sound with purity of tone and emotionally engaging performances he was one of the great William Pleeth's last students who said of him: "He is a cellist of outstanding performance ability.
+Combining warmth of tone with a technical command that reaches dazzling proportions, he leaves little doubt as to the success that lies ahead of him - he is a musician of great integrity whose performance give great pleasure" and has already been compared by some reviewers to great 'cellists of past times with his distinctive sound and clean interpretations marking him out as a true individualist.
+Jamie plays on a Guarneri instrument dated 1712.

-Jamie Walton won a scholarship to Wells Cathedral School in a period which he says remains at the soul of his music making and where his first inspirational cello teacher was Margaret Moncrieff, before continuing his studies with William Pleeth and, with another scholarship, at the Royal Northern College of Music in Manchester where he won the prestigious Pierre Fournier Prize.
-He is a member of the Worshipful Company of Musicians and was elected to the Freedom of the City of London when he performed for HRH The Prince of Wales.
-He has also recently been awarded a Foundation Fellowship by Wells Cathedral School for his outstanding contribution to music and is the main Patron for Cedars Hall, a new £9.4 million recital hall currently being built there and opening in 2014.
+Jamie Walton won a scholarship to Wells Cathedral School in a period which he says remains at the soul of his music making and where his first inspirational 'cello teacher was Margaret Moncrieff before continuing his studies with William Pleeth.
+He is a member of the Worshipful Company of Musicians and has been elected to the Freedom of the City of London.
+Jamie was awarded a Foundation Fellowship by Wells Cathedral School for his outstanding contribution to music.